JamesH003/brain-box/README.md

 - Additional categories
     - I'd like to add multiple additional categories to the quiz to increase the difficulty and user experience of the game.
+    - I'd like to make the game responsive in it's design to allow it to be played on mobile and tablet devices.

 ## Tools & Technologies Used